 So, the best time for you to apply the dog muzzle is when your dog is most likely to encounter a stranger.
 For example, the best time would be when a family member or friend is expected to visit you.
 Another time to apply the dog muzzle would be when you and your dog go for a walk in a park or down the street where the dog may encounter unfamiliar persons.

 When you are putting the dog muzzle on your dog, it is important that it is as comfortable as possible and that it allows for him/her to eat, drink, and pant freely.
-So, with that in mind, the best dog muzzles to use are the ones with wire cage construction.
+So, with that in mind, I recommend that you get the Gentle Muzzle Guard because I believe it is designed to strike the best balance between stopping unwanted barking and ensuring that it is comfortable for your dog to wear and allowing for enough room for him/her to breathe, drink, eat, and pant.

 2. Reduce Dog Exposure To Strangers